mimiframework/Mimi.jl/docs/src/tutorials/tutorial_main.md

 If you find a bug in these tutorials, or have a clarifying question or suggestion, please reach out via Github Issues or our [Mimi Framework forum](https://forum.mimiframework.org).
 We welcome your feedback.

-## Terminology

-The following terminology is used throughout the documentation.

-**Application Programming Interface (API):**  The public classes, methods, and functions provided by `Mimi` to facilitate construction of custom scripts and work with existing models.
-Function documentation provided in "docstrings" in the Reference Guides which define the Mimi API in more detail.

 ## Available Tutorials

 1. **Install Mimi**